3 Strategies for Ensuring eCommerce Launch Success

 2. Help Users Find What They Are Looking For

 For many customers, the first impression is everything.
 It’s not just about getting customers to your site―it’s about making the experience so delightful that they keep coming back to your site.
-Something as simple as site navigation can determine the successfulness of your eCommerce offering.
+Something as simple as site navigation can determine the success of your eCommerce offering.
 This is because when it comes to the internet, the first thing a visitor sees needs to make them want to stay.
-The key for selling to a niche market like specialty parts and equipment, is to make it easier for the customer to do their job.
+The key to selling to a niche market like specialty parts and equipment is to make it easier for the customer to do their job.

 Put yourself in the shoes of your customer.
 For many equipment and parts organizations, customers can be anyone from a purchasing agent to an equipment technician to a service dealer.
 It’s important to think about the needs of each role and ask yourself, what will they come to our site to do?
 Purchasing agents will use your tools differently than a dealer or technician.
 Recognizing the differences and building paths that help them do their job with confidence will lead to great outcomes.

 Here are some specific areas post-launch that are important to continually optimize in order to help users find what they are looking for: